kwonchungli/kwonchungli.github.io/_publications/2018-10-12-paper-EM_MLR.md

 publisher: Proceedings of the 32nd Annual Conference on Learning Theory (COLT) 2019
 ---

-We study Expectation-Maximization (EM) Algorithm for mixtures of balanced two component linear regressions.
-While previous results were established on local convergence in high SNR regime, we guarantee global convergence in both high and low SNR regime.
+The Expectation-Maximization algorithm is perhaps the most broadly used algorithm for inference of latent variable problems.
+A theoretical understanding of its performance, however, largely remains lacking.
+Recent results established that EM enjoys global convergence for Gaussian Mixture Models.
+For Mixed Linear Regression, however, only local convergence results have been established, and those only for the high SNR regime.
+We show here that EM converges for mixed linear regression with two components, and moreover that this convergence holds for random initialization.

 [Link to Archive](https://arxiv.org/abs/1810.05752)